How to Increase the Value of Your Short-Term Rental Business

 Unit Count

 Managed inventory is a major data point.
-Since unit count fluctuates for short-term rental management companies, tracking these trends can quickly identify growth areas as well as potential concerns (i.e., Does your company have a “leaky bucket”?).
+Since unit count fluctuates for short-term rental management companies, tracking these trends can quickly identify growth areas as well as potential concerns — such as whether your company has a “leaky bucket.”

-A simple way to analyze unit count data is to keep a monthly units gained & lost spreadsheet.
-Always note the source of new units AND the reason for each unit churned.
-Reasons for homeowner churn allows the company to spot issues and implement solutions fast.
-While it might seem obvious, even some of the largest players in the industry struggle to track their units gained & lost.
+A simple way to analyze unit count data is to keep a monthly units gained and lost spreadsheet.
+Always note the source of new units and the reason for each unit churned.
+Reasons for homeowner churn allow the company to spot issues and implement solutions fast.
+While it might seem obvious, even some of the largest players in the industry struggle to track their units gained and lost.

 Advanced Pacing

 On a high level, STR business owners can track overall company financial health.
-Revenue managers can evaluate this data by segmenting into unit cohorts and even by individual unit (by bedroom, unit type, building, neighborhood, market, etc).
-Let’s say that pool-front condos are booking up faster than courtyard-facing condos… it might be wise to tick up ADRs on the pool-front units.
+Revenue managers can evaluate this data by segmenting into unit cohorts and even by individual unit (by bedroom, unit type, building, neighborhood, market, etc.).
+For example: if pool-front condos are booking up faster than courtyard-facing condos, it might be wise to tick up ADRs on the pool-front units.
 The only way to know this information is if these KPIs are being tracked.

-Another example: In April, a homeowner notices that their rental home has no summer reservations yet.
-They are concerned because last year at this time they had a full calendar.
+Another example: in April, a homeowner notices that their rental home has no summer reservations yet.
+They’re concerned because last year at this time they had a full calendar.
 Breaking down advanced data into legible pieces will give you ammunition to discuss solutions or educate them on current market conditions.

 Take Rate

 Another way to increase the value of your business is to diversify your revenue streams.
 This means charging for additional services, such as cleaning fees or damage insurance.
 These ancillary fees will contribute significantly to your vacation rental profit margin.
 A company’s take rate is the amount of revenue generated from the gross booking value.
 This metric is an important data point for analyzing the diversification of revenue.
-Unless your management fee is 40%-50%, it’s difficult to maintain profitability with only one source of revenue.
-The revenue from ancillary fees is generally almost equal to your management fee revenue (this is market specific and varies based on urban/leisure).
+Unless your management fee is 40%–50%, it’s difficult to maintain profitability with only one source of revenue.
+The revenue from ancillary fees is generally almost equal to your management fee revenue (this is market-specific and varies based on urban vs. leisure).

 Many vacation rental companies consider the homeowner as their primary client.
 Your market has a finite number of homeowners, but a nearly infinite amount of guests.
-If you are going to err on the side of ancillary fees towards a customer, it’s generally best to lean towards guest facing fees.
+If you’re going to err on the side of ancillary fees toward a customer, it’s generally best to lean toward guest-facing fees.

 Study the market and do a little “secret shopping” of your competitors.
-Keeping track of this annually keeps you competitive in the market:
+Keeping track of this annually keeps you competitive:

 Operations

 Short-term rental management is an operationally intensive industry.
-With multiple staffing departments each having specific software & communication needs, operations can quickly obscure the vision of the business.
+With multiple staffing departments each having specific software and communication needs, operations can quickly obscure the vision of the business.
 There are steps a business owner can take to get out of the “weeds” and lead the company’s mission.
-All in all, operational efficiency is key to saving both time and money, leading to an increase in your vacation rental profit margin.
+Operational efficiency is key to saving both time and money, leading to an increase in your vacation rental profit margin.

 Technology Stack

-Technology is rapidly evolving in our industry, and it is easy to get caught chasing the next shiny toy.
+Technology is rapidly evolving in our industry, and it’s easy to get caught chasing the next shiny toy.
 This can overload and even silo the staff.
-However, there are certain key software tools that are imperative for seamless operations & communication between staff, guests, and homeowners.
+However, there are certain key software tools that are imperative for seamless operations and communication between staff, guests, and homeowners.
 Most, if not all, of your software should be integrated into your PMS along with unified inboxes.
 Jumping from software to software defeats the purpose of technology.
-If you are wondering what best-in-class softwares to use, talk with your property manager peers, not just vendors.
+If you’re wondering what best-in-class tools to use, talk with your property manager peers, not just vendors.

 Brand

-Your company brand encompasses your guest facing image, homeowner identity, and employee culture.
-Having a strong, cohesive brand unites your overall vision and ignites a sense of loyalty among clients & staff.
+Your company brand encompasses your guest-facing image, homeowner identity, and employee culture.
+Having a strong, cohesive brand unites your overall vision and ignites a sense of loyalty among clients and staff.
 Eventually, upon a sale, a strong company brand will bring more value to your company.
-This can be measured in direct bookings, reviews, NPS score, churn rates, google analytics, etc.
+This can be measured in direct bookings, reviews, NPS score, churn rates, Google Analytics, and more.

 Staff

 The short-term vacation rental industry is a labor-intensive operation with payroll being the largest expense.
-There are inflection points every couple of years in your businesses journey, where the choice is whether to remain stagnant, sell, or to invest in the future.
-If your answer is to invest, then you will take a step back in the short-term (financially), to take a leap forward for the long-term.
+There are inflection points every couple of years in your business’s journey where the choice is whether to remain stagnant, sell, or invest in the future.
+If your answer is to invest, then you’ll take a step back in the short term (financially) to take a leap forward for the long term.
 Most vacation rental companies are small to medium-sized businesses (SMBs) and the company owners are normally intimately involved.
 However, a business is more valuable if the owner is in a leadership role.
 The most valuable delegated positions are the general operations manager and the homeowner liaison.
 It’s a critical growth initiative for the business owner to take a step back from those roles.

 Financials

 Is it really all about the money?
-Yes, yes, it is.
-It is vital to have clear and precise financial statements that can easily tell the story of the business.
-If an advisor or investor needs a dynamic decoding device to decipher your financials, then it’s time to make change.
+Yes — yes, it is.
+It’s vital to have clear and precise financial statements that can easily tell the story of the business.
+If an advisor or investor needs a dynamic decoding device to decipher your financials, then it’s time to make a change.
 Legible financials bring immediate value now and in the future.

 COGS

-Cost of Goods Sold are an often overlooked accounting section in the vacation rental industry.
-Recording direct costs of revenue allow for immediate and easy gross profit margin analysis.
-Each revenue account has direct costs, such as Processing Fee Income/Processing Fee Expense, Cleaning Fee Income/Cleaning Fee Expense, Maintenance Income/Maintenance Expense.
-COGS are an integral category on your profit and loss statements.
+Cost of Goods Sold is an often-overlooked accounting section in the vacation rental industry.
+Recording direct costs of revenue allows for immediate and easy gross profit margin analysis.
+Each revenue account has direct costs, such as Processing Fee Income / Processing Fee Expense, Cleaning Fee Income / Cleaning Fee Expense, and Maintenance Income / Maintenance Expense.
+COGS is an integral category on your profit and loss statements.

 Know Your Margins

 Everyone loves to look at profit margin, but profits are simply the result of revenues minus expenses.
-As we noted above, COGS are a clear path to review direct cost margins of revenue.
-These margins are only beneficial if they are consistently reviewed monthly, quarterly, and annually.
-If you are reviewing June numbers in December, the opportunity to make necessary changes has passed and money has been left on the table.
+As noted above, COGS are a clear path to review direct cost margins of revenue.
+These margins are only beneficial if they’re consistently reviewed monthly, quarterly, and annually.
+If you’re reviewing June numbers in December, the opportunity to make necessary changes has passed and money has been left on the table.

 There are many valuable margins for a company to track.
-Key margins should be tracked for your major expenses vs company revenue.
+Key margins should be tracked for your major expenses against company revenue.

 Most businesses exist to make money.
-A healthy business is a profitable business and a profitable business is valuable.
-Reviewing monthly financials immediately following the preceding month is crucial to making financial based decisions.
-If you are losing money on processing fees for every booking, it is likely time to reevaluate how that revenue is generated.
+A healthy business is a profitable business, and a profitable business is valuable.
+Reviewing monthly financials immediately following the preceding month is crucial to making financial-based decisions.
+If you’re losing money on processing fees for every booking, it’s likely time to reevaluate how that revenue is generated.
 If your payroll margins are increasing, you may want to review the efficiencies between departments.
 The only way to truly know your company’s financial health is to timely track your margins.

-Ultimately, there are countless other criteria that can increase the value of your short-term rental business, such as quality of inventory, homeowner longevity, diverse revenue streams, direct booking percentage, SEO rankings, etc. Depending on the nuances of your business, some metrics are more easily attained than others.
-When growing your business, it’s advantageous to track clear & precise data points whether it’s financial KPIs, booking metrics, or operational synergies.
+Ultimately, there are countless other criteria that can increase the value of your short-term rental business — quality of inventory, homeowner longevity, diverse revenue streams, direct booking percentage, SEO rankings, and more.
+Depending on the nuances of your business, some metrics are more easily attained than others.
+When growing your business, it’s advantageous to track clear and precise data points, whether financial KPIs, booking metrics, or operational synergies.
 These insights can contribute to enhancing your vacation rental profit margin and overall business value.